mootpoint/holiday/christmas/readme.txt

-This Mod Currently Adds three different colored presents to the minetest game
+This Mod Currently Adds a lot of different holiday themed items, cookies, snowmen, presents and much more!!

-Soon to come, snowman, small presents, and more!
+all code GPL version 3

+All textures CC-BY-SA

+Cookie Textures modified from mtfoods mod